ShellyXueHan/code-challenge/README.md

 As for now, this instance is living on the OpenShift cluster where the prod RC is. `Ansible Playbook` automation makes it easy to migrate once a cloud cluster is ready (as one of the task for my next sprint :P).
 Following are what to expect from the Ansible Playbook.

+Note: I've create fair amount of documentation to be able to migrate this work back to the Platform Service GitHub repo afterwards.
+So please don't mind them.
+There are `TL;DR` messages for the optional contents.
+For your convenience reviewing this assignment, feel free to skip those.

 ***RUN:***

 - Deploy with Ansible Playbook, detail steps [here](ansible/README.md).
 - Manual deployment is also available if needed (but not recommended).
 See [here](.openshift/README.md) for more details.

+***MORE DETAILS:***
-***MORE details on the deployment and setup:***

-TL;DR but it's [here](docs/part-1.md)
+See more details on the deployment and Infrastructure As Code setup, TL;DR but it's [here](docs/part-1.md)

-***Tracking the work:***
+***TRELLO:***

-Trello board created to break down all the tasks and made easy to track progress.
-There are still some minor tasks to complete to further improve this assignment.
+A Trello board created to break down all the tasks and made easy to track progress.
+There are some more tasks I recognize to further improve this assignment.
 See here: https://trello.com/b/hedKqKK2/code-challenge

 ***STRUCTURE:***